FuelTheBurn/OLTA-Optimizing-bait-seLection-for-TArgeted-sequencing/README.md

 2
 megaresParitions/megaresClean25E4.txt output.txt
 ```
-NOTE: DO NOT TYPE EVERYTHING ON ONE LINE, IT WONT WORK
+NOTE: DO NOT TYPE EVERYTHING ON ONE LINE, IT WON'T WORK

 In the wall of print statements, towards the end, you should see something that looks like this:
 ```
 Time measured: 2.327 seconds